Victoria County Community Health Board

 These groups are encouraged to promote this opportunity and support community organizations in submitting an application.

 Community Health Boards across Nova Scotia are now accepting applications for Wellness Fund Grants.
-The deadline for applications is October 15, 2017.
+The deadline for applications was October 15th, 2017.

 For more information or to download the application visit: www.communityhealthboards.ns.ca/wellness-funds or contact your local Community Health Board